 For instance, FMCSA recently ordered a Tennessee-based trucking company to cease its transportation services upon finding several safety violations.
 This company did not test its drivers for controlled substances, it allowed drivers to drive without a commercial driver’s license, it did not conduct timely vehicle maintenance, and it committed violations of hours-of-service.

 Unfortunately, some truckers and trucking companies neglect safety regulations and get away with it, endangering the public.
 If you were injured in a semi-truck crash in Georgia, we encourage you to seek the help of an experienced Atlanta truck accident attorney.
-Contact the Law Offices of Shane Smith at 770-HURT-999 today to request your free case consultation.
+Contact Shane Smith Law at 770-HURT-999 today to request your free case consultation.